tetratelabs/istio-0to60/docs/circuit-breakers.md

     All 50 requests should succeed.
 That is the meaning of `Code 200 : 50` in the output.

+!!! info

+    Fortio also has a GUI, to access it:

+    1. Port-forward the deployment's port

+        ```shell
+        kubectl port-forward deploy/fortio 8080
+        ```

+    1. In a browser, visit [http://localhost:8080/fortio](http://localhost:8080/fortio){target=_blank}

 ## Circuit breaker - connection pool settings

 Study the following DestionationRule: